-Virtual NBS EduWORLD community-gathering events will be organised annually.
+Virtual NBS EduWORLD community-gathering events (the NBS EduCommunity workshops: Shaping the future of sustainability learning) will be organised annually.
 These events will identify community needs for educational materials and standards and will promote knowledge exchange and mutual learning.
-Furthermore, the gatherings will serve to identify winders of opportunity for the rapid political and institutional uptake of NBS educational guidelines.
+Furthermore, the gatherings will serve to identify windows of opportunity for the rapid political and institutional uptake of NBS educational guidelines.

 Community members will also be provided with a clear overview of the EU legislative and policy frameworks of relevance to NBS education.